atbeesley/algos_shop/README.md

 ```
 npm run data:destroy
 ```
-NB #1: Since the inserts are connected to your database file, you will need to have set up your database connection with a .env file as mentioned in the *intial setup* section above.
+NB: Since the inserts are connected to your database file, you will need to have set up your database connection with a .env file as mentioned in the *intial setup* section above.

-NB #2: You will have to refresh your browser while running the frontend to see the data populate the application after inserting the data (for example, if you running the development command in a different terminal tab, e.g. by running *npm run dev* as mentioned above).
+Also: You will have to refresh your browser while running the frontend to see the data populate the application after inserting the data (for example, if you running the development command in a different terminal tab, e.g. by running *npm run dev* as mentioned above).